Nikdwal/YetAnotherCubeScrambler/README.md

 YASG files are programs you can write in a simple text editor like Notepad or vim.
 They are what sets YASG apart from other scramblers.
 You can specify the cube state at such a granular level that virtually every subset of a subset of cases can be programmed in YASG.

-The following YASG program that illustrates this.
+The following YASG program illustrates this.
 It generates ZZLL cases with a Pi corner orientation and one of two corner permutation cases.
 ```
 # permute two adjacent corners with a T perm
 moves R U R' U' R' F R2 U' R' U' R U R' F'